Handmade Udon Noodles

 bread flour, for dusting (in step 6)

-Baked Baking Soda - If you heat baking soda, its molecules react with one another to give off water and carbon dioxide and form solid sodium carbonate, which is proton-free.
+Baked Baking Soda - If you heat baking soda, its molecules react with one another to give off water and carbon dioxide and form solid sodium carbonate, which is protein-free.

 Spread a layer of soda on a foil-covered baking sheet and bake it at 250 to 300 degrees for an hour.